ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

 1. Why did the software engineer go broke?
-Because he lost his domain in a cyber attack.
+Because he lost his domain in a cyber attack!

-2. Why do programmers prefer dark mode?
-Because it's easier on the "I"s.
+2. Why don't programmers like nature?
+It has too many bugs!

-3. Why did the cybersecurity expert bring a ladder to the office?
-To scale the firewall!
+3. Why did the developer go broke?
+Because he couldn't find a byte to eat!

-4. Why did the software engineer always carry a pen and paper?
-In case he needed to write some Java script!
+4. Why did the cyber security expert bring a ladder to the office?
+Because he heard the systems were full of trojans!

 [
-Wed Sep 27 01:07:27 UTC 2023
+Thu Sep 28 01:07:17 UTC 2023
  ]